rrgayhart/programming_ruby_group/README.md

   + What was confusing - what needs more clarity

-##### We have created a codeplay area where anyone can contribute code that they enjoyed playing with while reading
+##### We have created a codeplay area where anyone can contribute code that they enjoyed playing with while reading.
+This is entirely optional!

-Official assignments per chapter
+####Official Chapter Assignments

       Chapter 5 Bryana and Tyler